Kazmirchuk/nats-tcl/README.md

 ## Usage

-Note that the client relies on an event loop to be running to send and deliver messages and uses only non-blocking sockets.
+Note that the client relies on a running event loop to send and deliver messages and uses only non-blocking sockets.
 Everything works in your Tcl interpreter and no background Tcl threads or interpreters are created under the hood.
 So, if your application might leave the event loop for a long time (e.g. a long computation without event processing), the NATS client should be created in a separate thread.

 Calls to blocking API (synchronous versions of `connect`, `request`, `ping`) involve `vwait` under the hood, so that other event processing can continue.